rayyansys/rayyan-python-sdk/README.md

 ## Usage

-To use Rayyan Python SDK, you will need to have a credentials json file like
+To use Rayyan Python SDK, you will need to have a credentials file in JSON format like the one below.
+You can retrieve such file by signing in to your Rayyan account and going to My Account page.

 ```json
 {